autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 | [AISAN TECHNOLOGY CO., LTD.](https://www.aisantec.co.jp/) | MMS                    | Point cloud and Vector maps |
 | [TomTom](https://www.tomtom.com/)                         | MMS                    | Vector map\*                |

-\*TomTom provides a road network map in their AutoStream format, not Lanelet2.
-However, you can use this open-source [converter](https://github.com/tomtom-international/AutoStreamForAutoware) to convert it to a suitable format for Autoware.
-Note that the converter is still in a very early stage and may not be able to convert all available information to Lanelet2 format.
+!!! note

+    Maps provided by TomTom use their proprietary AutoStream format, not Lanelet2.
+    The open-source [AutostreamForAutoware tool](https://github.com/tomtom-international/AutoStreamForAutoware) can be used to convert an AutoStream map to a Lanelet2 map.
+    However, the converter is still in its early stages and has some [known limitations](https://github.com/tomtom-international/AutoStreamForAutoware/blob/main/docs/known-issues.md).